-Each year, around X-18, the RFC North Sea-Mediterranean C-OSS organises a client survey ("Expression of Capacity Needs") to have a better view on the quantity of PaPs needed for the next PaP catalogue.
-Based on the outcome of this survey, the Management board (MB) makes a preliminary decision about a PaP strategy (as far as quantity is concerned) based on a proposal from the C-OSS.
+Each year, around X-18, the RFC North Sea-Mediterranean C-OSS, together with the other RFCs, organises a client survey ("Capacity Wishes Survey") to have a better view on the quantity of PaPs needed for the next PaP catalogue.
+Based on the outcome of this survey, the Management board makes a preliminary decision about a PaP strategy (as far as quantity is concerned) based on a proposal from the C-OSS.
 For this proposal, also other parameters are taken into account:

-- offer previous timetable - quantity of allocated PaPs of previous timetable - total of allocated paths of previous timetable - total of used paths of previous TT timetable - Transport Market Study interpretation

-- promotional paths (to offer more flexibility to the market and to act proactively on possible growing demands, on top of the Transport Market Study results)
+- offer previous timetable - quantity of allocated PaPs of previous timetable - total of allocated paths of previous timetable - total of used paths of previous TT timetable - Transport Market Study interpretation - promotional paths (to offer more flexibility to the market and to act proactively on possible growing demands, on top of the Transport Market Study results)